daniel-rudrich/Py-Stream/README.md

 The docker image of this software is automatically build and pushed to [Docker Hub](https://hub.docker.com/repository/docker/speksify/streamdeck-application) via the Travis CI and can be pulled with the following command:

-`docker pull speksify/streamdeck-application`
+`sudo docker pull speksify/streamdeck-application`

+You can also manually build the docker image from the docker file:

+`sudo docker build -t streamdeck .`

 After successfully pulling the docker image it can be run with the following command:

-`Sudo docker run -t -i -p 8000:8000 --privileged -v /dev/bus/usb:/dev/bus/usb streamdeck-application`
+`Sudo docker run -t -i -p 8000:8000 --privileged -v /dev/bus/usb:/dev/bus/usb speksify/streamdeck-application`

-The server can then be reached under `localhost:8000\index.html`.
+The server can then be reached under `localhost:8000/index.html`.

+**Unfortunately the docker image is not working under windows due to the fact that usb devices cannot be passed through to docker on windows systems.
+See [this issue](https://github.com/docker/for-win/issues/3926) in the docker repository for reference.**

 -----------------------------------------------------------------------------
 ## Usage